-- Configurable arming time of alarm input/output; - Alarms for video loss, motion detection, video tampering, illegal login, network disconnected, IP confliction, record/capture exception, HDD error, and HDD full, etc.; - Alarm triggers full screen monitoring, audio alarm, notifying surveillance center, sending email and alarm output; - One-key disarms the linkage actions of the alarm input; - PTZ linking for the VCA alarm; - VCA detection alarm is supported; - Support 1-ch facial detection and capture (HD analog camera) for LTD85XXK-DT series; - Supports POS triggered alarm; - Supports coaxial alarm; - System will automatically reboot when a problem is detected in an attempt to restore normal functionality; - You can enable false alarm filer for the motion detection of the PIR cameras.
-Then only when the motion detection events and PIR events are both triggered, the motion detection alarm will be triggered. - Supports strobe light and audio alarm for LTD83XXM-ET series.
+- Configurable arming time of alarm input/output; - Alarms for video loss, motion detection, video tampering, illegal login, network disconnected, IP confliction, record/capture exception, HDD error, and HDD full, etc.; - Alarm triggers full screen monitoring, audio alarm, notifying surveillance center, sending email and alarm output; - One-key disarms the linkage actions of the alarm input; - PTZ linking for the VCA alarm; - VCA detection alarm is supported; - Supports POS triggered alarm; - Supports coaxial alarm; - System will automatically reboot when a problem is detected in an attempt to restore normal functionality; - You can enable false alarm filer for the motion detection of the PIR cameras.
+Then only when the motion detection events and PIR events are both triggered, the motion detection alarm will be triggered.